istio/istio.io/_docs/tutorial/14-dashboard-with-istio.md

 ---
-title: Dashboard with istio
+title: Dashboard with Istio
-overview: Overview
+overview: Adding a Grafana dashboard for Istio

 order: 14

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Dashboard with Istio
+{% include home.html %}
 In this step, we will add a [Grafana](https://grafana.com) dashboard on top of our Prometheus instance.

 1. Deploy a Graphana instance: